mdridzuan80/managing-server/geth-cmds.md

 - `--metrics.influxdb.bucket`

-> Replace `metrics.influxdb.token` with your token value.
+> Replace the value for `metrics.influxdb.token` option with your token value.
 If you lost it you can create it in the Influxdb WebUI at `localhost:8086`.

 ## Attach JS console to the nodes